Particular/docs.particular.net/samples/feature/sample.md

 ### Custom Logger

-This Feature injects a custom logger into the container that can then be used by below Features.
+This Feature injects a custom logger into dependency injection that can then be used by below Features.

 snippet: CustomLogger